karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 ## netstat output

 - TCP connections are being reused.
-- If the application is being idle for some time, then the TCP connections will get closed by the operating system.
-The next request will create a new TCP connection.
+- If the application remains idle for 2 minutes, then the TCP connection will get closed by the operating systen.
+The next request will force the creation of a new TCP connection.
-- The ``PooledConnectionLifetime`` attribute is set to 10 seconds, which means that after 10 seconds the TCP connection will be closed and won't be re-used anymore.
-The next request will create a new TCP connection.
+- The ``PooledConnectionLifetime`` attribute is set to 10 seconds, which means that after 10 seconds the TCP connection will be closed and won't be reused anymore.
+The next request will force the creation of a new TCP connection.

 {{< video src="/videos/httpclient-scenario4.mp4" type="video/mp4" preload="auto" >}}

-Do you remember that in scenario 3, I mentioned an issue with DNS resolution?
+- Do you remember that in scenario 3, I mentioned an issue with DNS resolution?

 DNS resolution only occurs when a TCP connection is created, which means that if the DNS changes after the TCP connection has been created, then the TCP connection is unaware of it.

 The solution to avoid this issue is to create **short-lived** TCP connections that can be reused.
 Thus, when the time specified by the ``PooledConnectionLifetime`` property is reached, the TCP connection is closed, and a new one is created, forcing DNS resolution to occur again.

+You can observe this behavior in the upcoming video.
-In the next video, I modify the ``hosts`` file on my computer to redirect the DNS address for ``jsonplaceholder.typicode.com`` to ``127.0.0.1``.
+In the video, I modify the ``hosts`` file on my computer to redirect the DNS address for ``jsonplaceholder.typicode.com`` to ``127.0.0.1``.

-Since there is nothing listening on the ``127.0.0.1`` address capable of responding to those requests, after 15 seconds, the HTTP requests start faling with a 500 error.
+Since there is nothing listening on the ``127.0.0.1`` address capable of responding to those requests, after 10 seconds (``PooledConnectionLifetime`` current value), the HTTP requests start failing with a 500 error.
 This occurs because the TCP connection has been closed, and a new one has been created, forcing DNS resolution to occur again.

-That's a huge difference from scenario 3, where the requests keep responding always 200 OK because the DNS resolution never occurred.
+That's a huge difference from scenario 3, where the requests keep responding with a 200 OK because the DNS resolution never occurred.

 {{< video src="/videos/httpclient-scenario4-dns-change.mp4" type="video/mp4" preload="auto" >}}